PancCanNet/overview/workflows/workflow1.md

 RCy3::setNodeBorderColorBypass(unfav.markers.pwy$Ensembl, new.colors = "#052549")
 RCy3::setNodeBorderWidthBypass(unfav.markers.pwy$Ensembl, new.sizes = 10)
 ```

-**Output**
-* There are currently 855 known favorable prognostic markers for pancreatic cancer.
-* There are currently 668 known unfavorable prognostic markers for pancreatic cancer.
-* Number of favorable markers in PancCanNet pathways: 57
-* Number of unfavorable markers in PancCanNet pathways: 113

 Explore the network in Cytoscape.
 You will see that most pathways
 contain at least a couple of marker genes, both favorable (red border